akazemian/personal_profile/_pages/about.md

 I’m a PhD student at Stanford University co-advised by <a href="https://lauragwilliams.github.io/">Dr. Laura Gwilliams</a> and <a href="https://stanford.edu/~yamins/">Dr. Dan Yamins</a>.
 My research focuses on building AI models that draw inspiration from how humans perceive, transform, and integrate visual and auditory data into meaningful representations.

 Prior to this, I completed my Masters in Cognitive Science at Johns Hopkins University, where I worked with <a href="https://cogsci.jhu.edu/directory/michael-bonner/">Dr. Michael Bonner</a> and developed high dimensional random convolutional neural networks to study primate visual representations and algorithms.

-I received my bachelor's degree in Integrated Engineering from the University of British Columbia.
+Before that, I received my bachelor's degree in Integrated Engineering from the University of British Columbia.

 Alongside my academic training, I have held roles as a computer vision engineer and data scientist in both startups and research labs, developing end-to-end pipelines for robotics, eye-tracking, and naturalistic data analysis.